Osteoarthritis of the knee

 The National Institute for Health and Care Excellence (NICE) says around 8.5 million people in the UK are affected by joint pain from osteoarthritis.
 In over 45 year olds, knees are the joints most often affected by osteoarthritis and women aged 75 and over are the group with the highest prevalence of knee pain.

 What causes osteoarthritis of the knee?

 Osteoarthritis of the knee may happen as a result of injury or infection but often there is no obvious precipitating cause.
 Some of the following risk factors may play a part in the development of osteoarthritis of the knee:

 - Inherited genes.
 This includes the possibility of genetic mutations that might make a person more likely to develop osteoarthritis of the knee.

 - Age.
 The ability of cartilage to heal decreases as a person gets older.

 - Gender.
 Women who are 50 years old and over are more likely than men to develop osteoarthritis of the knee.

 - Repetitive stress injuries.
 These are usually a result of the type of job a person has.
-Certain occupations that include a lot of walking (over 3.2km/2 miles per day), kneeling, squatting or lifting heavy weights (25kg/55lb or more) have higher incidences of osteoarthritis of the knee because of the constant pressure on the joint.
+Certain occupations that include a lot of walking, kneeling, squatting or lifting heavy weights have higher incidences of osteoarthritis of the knee because of the constant pressure on the joint.

 - Weight.
 Body weight increases pressure on all the joints including the knees.